sudorandom/kmcd.dev/content/posts/2023-07-25_power-plant-01/index.md

 +++
-categories = ["short-story", "power-plant"] date = "2023-07-25"
+categories = ["short-story", "the-power-plant"] date = "2023-07-25"
-description = "A safety inspector settles into his new job at an incredibly advanced nuclear facility." featured = "" featuredalt = "" featuredpath = "date" linktitle = "" title = "The Power Plant 01" slug = "the-power-plant-01"
+description = "Through his journal, Kevin Anderson recounts his commencement at a groundbreaking futuristic power plant—a marvel that has already transformed the world.
+However, as he delves deeper into the heart of this technological wonder, unsettling discoveries emerge, revealing that humanity might be wagering with forces beyond their comprehension." cover = "/posts/the-power-plant-01/cover-power-plant-01.png" featured = "" featuredalt = "" featuredpath = "date" linktitle = "" title = "Short Story: The Power Plant 01" slug = "the-power-plant-01" type = "posts"
-type = "post"
 +++

 ```